pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/README.md

 Details about permissions and workspaces can be found in the [permissions and workspaces documentation](08_Permissions_Workspaces/README.md).

 ## Pimcore Query Language (PQL)
-The [Pimcore Query Language (PQL)](./09_Pimcore_Query_Language/README.md) is a query language which can be used to search for data in the Pimcore Generic Data Index.
+The [Pimcore Query Language (PQL)](./09_Pimcore_Query_Language/README.md) is a query language which can be used to provide the user a flexible way to define search criteria for data objects, assets and documents.

 ## Debug OpenSearch Queries